DrKJeff16/project.nvim/README.md

 # project.nvim

-`project.nvim` is a [Neovim](https://github.com/neovim/neovim) plugin written in Lua that allows users to manage, access and selectively include in a history.
+`project.nvim` is a [Neovim](https://github.com/neovim/neovim) plugin written in Lua that automatically sets the user's `pwd` in a project root, and allows users to manage, access and selectively include in a history.

 This is forked from [ahmedkhalf/project.nvim](https://github.com/ahmedkhalf/project.nvim).
 I will be maintaining this plugin for the foreseeable future.